CURENT/agvis/docs/source/index.rst

 Quick Start
 -----------

 Want to jump right into AGVis?
-Go to the `quick start guide <./quick_start/quick_start.html>`_.
+Go to the :ref:`tutorial`.
 It contains instructions for setting up AGVis and will take you through running a simple simulation.

 Examples
 --------

 Already have AGVis set up but want to know how to use it better?
 No problem.
-Just go to the examples.
+Just go to the :ref:`tutorial`, :ref:`tutorial`, and :ref:`tutorial`.
 The examples provide instructions on how to use AGVis to its fullest potential.
 They will walk you through many of the various features that AGVis offers in browser.

 .. toctree::
    :caption: AGVis Manual